ADGEfficiency/programming-resources/fundamentals/programming.md

 - user does need to care about how it works on the inside - lets programmers focus on the important details
 - hiding a implementation (abstract away complexity)
 - move towards the idea of hierarchy rather than physical structure (i.e. inheritance)
+- erases differences, to focus on the commonalities that matter

 Good abstractions can allow good code
 - objects that map meaningfully to real world business problems (i.e. a `Customer` class)